Yield Function in Excel

 Bond Yield calculation in Excel for a yearly payment.

-For yearly payment, let’s consider the settlement date is 17th May 2018 and the maturity date is 17th May 2020.
+For yearly payment, let us consider the settlement date is 17th May 2018 and the maturity date is 17th May 2020.
 The rate of interest, price, and redemption values is 5%, 101, and 100.
-For semiannually, payment frequency will be 1.
+Therefore, for semi annually, payment frequency will be 1.

 Things to Remember

-Below are the error details which can be come across in the Bond Yield excel function due to type mismatch:
+Below are the error details that can become across in the Bond Yield Excel function due to type mismatch:

 #NUM!: There may be two possibilities for this error in the bond yield in Excel.

-- If the settlement date in yield function is greater than or equal to the maturity date, then #NUM!
+- If the settlement date in the YIELD function is greater than or equal to the maturity date, then #NUM!
 Error occurs.

-- Invalid numbers are given to rate, pr, and redemption, frequency, or [basis] parameters.
+- Invalid numbers are given to rate, pr, redemption, frequency, or parameters.

 - If rate < 0, then yield in Excel returns the #NUM!
 Error.

-- If the given frequency is not 1,2 or 4, then yield excel function returns the #NUM!
+- If the given frequency is not 1,2, or 4, then the YIELD Excel function returns the #NUM!
 Error.

 #VALUE!: